andrewwkimm/koffee/README.md

     --model, -m                The Whisper model instance to use.
     --output_dir, -o           Directory for the output file.
     --output_name, -O          Name of the output file.
+    --target_language, -t      Language to which the video should be translated.

 ### Options